Secrets For Smooth Travel As You Get Older

 As I seem to have that wanderlust gene, and have been fortunate to do quite a bit of traveling over the years it’s simply something that I feel I’m pretty good at explaining!
 How many of you ladies are the travel managers of your own family?
 It seems to be a role that I’ve always had and my husband is pretty chill about whatever I arrange for us.

-As we age our priorities start to change and we have not only the need to explore, but the time.
+As we age our priorities start to change and we have not only the need to explore, but the time!
 We may find that we are curious as to what we might have missed out on and to experience different cultures.
 As we have more life experience perhaps trying things not yet attempted help us not to get eternally stuck in a certain comfort zone.
 I think that we tend to not worry so much what others may think because we are very comfortable in our own skin.
 It is a great time in life to explore and make the most of life.

 So you might wonder how to plan or decide where to travel.
 I think if we gather some tips from many travelers and apply the items to what fits our personal style best it will be a successful trip every time.
 Ask…talk to your friends, to those who have had those trips that perhaps might interest you.
 Word of mouth is a great way to find about about travel!
+There are also some great Facebook groups that are geared to travel for specific areas or cruises.

 Where To Travel